Applies To: Windows 7, Windows 8, Windows 8.1, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows Vista

 Specifies the path to the program-data folder.
 Path_to_program_data_folder is a string with a maximum length of 259 characters.

 This string type does not support empty elements.
 Do not create an empty value for this setting.

 Valid Configuration Passes

-For a list of the Windows editions and architectures that this component supports, see Microsoft-Windows-Setup.
+For a list of the Windows® editions and architectures that this component supports, see Microsoft-Windows-Shell-Setup.

-The following XML output shows how to set user data.
+The following XML example shows how to set the paths to folder locations.